-Hypro Renovation · CIDB-Certified · KL & Selangor
+Hypro Renovation – CIDB-Certified – KL & Selangor

-Plaster Ceiling & Gypsum Ceiling Contractor in KL & Selangor
+Best Plaster Ceiling Contractor in Malaysia

 Flat, L-box cove, curve and feature plaster ceiling designs for homes, offices and retail – measured, supplied and installed by our own CIDB-certified crew across the Klang Valley.